-The Iaculus has been said to fly, but this is erroneous.
-In fact, the Iaculus coils itself and springs forth like a javelin.
-The laculus also hides in a tree until a person or beast ventures under it, whereupon it leaps down and ends the victim's life.
+The laculus has been said to fly, but this is erroneous.
+In fact, the laculus coils itself and springs forth like a javelin.
+The laculus also hideo in a tree until a person or beast ventures under it, whereupon it leaps down and ends the victim's life.